danielbodnar/awesome-stars/README.md

 - [emilwallner/Screenshot-to-code](https://github.com/emilwallner/Screenshot-to-code) - A neural network that transforms a design mock-up into a static website.
 - [georgezouq/awesome-ai-in-finance](https://github.com/georgezouq/awesome-ai-in-finance) - 🔬 A curated list of awesome LLMs & deep learning strategies & tools in financial market.
 - [ankitgoyal0301/Homemade-RecipeBowl-Your-Ingredients-Our-Recipes](https://github.com/ankitgoyal0301/Homemade-RecipeBowl-Your-Ingredients-Our-Recipes) - An application that will assist an end-user to explore a variety of recipes with the available ingredients in one’s kitchen.
-- [instill-ai/vdp](https://github.com/instill-ai/vdp) - 💧 Instill VDP (Versatile Data Pipeline) is an open-source tool to seamlessly integrate AI to process unstructured data in the modern data stack
 - [hpcaitech/ColossalAI](https://github.com/hpcaitech/ColossalAI) - Making large AI models cheaper, faster and more accessible
 - [code-kern-ai/refinery](https://github.com/code-kern-ai/refinery) - The data scientist's open-source choice to scale, assess and maintain natural language data.
 Treat training data like a software artifact.
 - [thuml/Autoformer](https://github.com/thuml/Autoformer) - About Code release for "Autoformer: Decomposition Transformers with Auto-Correlation for Long-Term Series Forecasting" (NeurIPS 2021), https://arxiv.org/abs/2106.13008